KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Understanding-Callouts.md

 This article describes the KeyboardKit callout engine.

-Input and action callouts are important parts of the typing experience, where input callouts show the currently pressed key and action callouts present secondary keyboard actions.
+Callouts are an important part of the typing experience, where input callouts show the currently pressed key and action callouts present secondary keyboard actions.

 In KeyboardKit, a ``CalloutActionProvider`` can be used to provide secondary actions to an ``Callouts/ActionCallout``, which in turn will update views like ``Callouts/ActionCallout``.